Please select from the following questions.

 What does participating in CARES involve?

 CARES encourages voluntary participation from hospitals where the participating EMS Agency transports cardiac arrest patients.
-The hospital dataset consists of four simple questions and are only required for worked arrests of cardiac etiology where the EMS crew indicates there was ongoing resuscitation in the emergency department.
+CARES asks that a designated contact be established at each participating hospital to enter outcome data.
+The hospital dataset consists of five simple questions and are only required for worked arrests of non-traumatic etiology where the EMS crew indicates there was ongoing resuscitation in the emergency department.
 The hospital contact will be given access to the CARES website (https://mycares.net) and can enter hospital outcomes at their convenience.

 Is the CARES website secure?